IOCCC image by Matt Zucker

 You may compile and use your own programs.
 If you do, try to build and execute from the current directory.
 This restriction is not a hard and absolute one.
 The intent is to ensure that the building of your program is reasonably portable.

-We prefer programs that are portable across a wide variety of Unix-like operating systems (e.g., Linux, GNU Hurd, BSD, Unix, etc.).
+We prefer programs that are portable across a wide variety of UNIX-like operating systems (e.g., Linux, GNU Hurd, BSD, UNIX, etc.).

 You are in a maze of twisty guidelines, all different.

-There are at least zero judges who think that Fideism has little or nothing to do with the IOCCC judging process.
+There are at least zero IOCCC judges who think that Fideism has little or nothing to do with the IOCCC judging process.

 Don’t forget that the building of your program should be done WITHOUT human intervention.
 So don’t do things such as: